Linux Install and Configure CrunchBang Linux on the Lenovo T410 Laptop

 Installing CrunchBang

-I downloaded the 64-bit version of CrunchBang and burned it to a CD, then boot the system using this disk.
+I downloaded the 64-bit BPO version of CrunchBang and burned it to a CD, then booted the system using this disk.
 I chose the “Graphical Install” option and continued through the installation process until I arrived at “Partition disks” where I selected “Manual” to advance to an overview of my existing partitions and mount points (See Figure 7).
 This is where I instructed CrunchBang which mount points and file systems to use on the partitions I had created.

 Screenshot of the CrunchBang partition preparation screen